mktrevor/pa_trevorar/DesignDocument.md

 > + Its purpose is to store the information of a single user, include name, zip code, age, id number, and friend list.
 > + Its member data include three integers to store a user's zip code, age, and id number.
 It also has a string to hold the user's name and an integer list (MyList<int>) to store the user's friends' id numbers.
 > + It has constructors and a destructor, getters and setters for each of the user's attributes (name, id, zip, age), and a function friend() which returns a pointer to the user's friend list.
+> + It also has addFriend() and removeFriend() methods to add/remove id numbers from a user's friend list.

 > Third, there is a GMLWriter class which has only a single method called write().
 This method takes in a list of user pointers and an output file and converts the user information to a gml file.

 ## Global Data/Functions
+> I have three different global functions.
-> I have only one global function in the sn.cpp file.
-It's called addUserData, and it takes in a pointer to a user object and a stringstream which it uses to populate the user object with information from an outside file.
+> + The first global function is called addUserData, and it takes in a pointer to a user object and a string of user information which it uses to populate the user object with information from an outside file.
+> + The second is called initialAddFriends, and it takes in a list of users and a string of edge information which it uses to add the appropriate initial friend connections within the list of users.
+> + The third global function is called addFriendConnections.
+It takes in a list of users and an input file.
+It then parses and processes the information in the input file in order to correctly add and/or remove friend connections within the user list.

 > My global data include:
 > + MyList<User*> userList - This list holds pointers to all of the users from the input gml file.
 > + vector<string> nodes and vector<string> edges - These vectors hold the node and edge information in strings.
 > + ofstream outputFile - This is the file that the GMLWriter will output the new gml file into.
+> + ifstream friendCommands - This file contains all of the friend connections that need to be added/removed within the user class.

 ## High-level Architecture
 > My program takes an input gml file and uses it to fill in a list of user objects.
 Each user object has its own list of friend id numbers as well.
 Therefore, I can use the methods of the MyList class to make necessary changes to the users or their friend lists, and the methods of the User class can be used to change user information.